DLXPlugins/wp-plugin-info-card/readme.txt

 == Installation ==

-1. Upload and activate the plugin (or install it through  WP admin)
+1. Upload and activate the plugin (or install it through the WP admin console)
 2. Click on the "WP Plugin Info" menu
-3. Follow instructions, every option is documented ;)
+3. Follow instructions, every option is documented ;-)

 == Frequently Asked Questions ==

-= Is jquery cross browser compatible? =
+= Is JQuery cross-browser compatible? =

-Yes, on most recent browser except Opera (IE10+ works!)
+Yes, it is compatible with most recent browser except for Opera (IE10+ works!)

 == Screenshots ==